 Following the acquisition of Aer Lingus by IAG, the existing Gold Circle loyalty programme is to be closed and replaced by AerClub.
-This will use Avios as its currency.
+It will use Avios as its currency.

 I wrote a long piece in November explaining what is known about AerClub.
 The plan at that time was that Gold Circle would close on 31st March and AerClub would launch on 1st April.
 That has, clearly, not happened.

 A new timetable has now been announced.

 According to the Aer Lingus website, Gold Circle will continue to operate until 30th June.
 AerClub will launch on 1st July.